 The common law legal principles for dividing property changed in 2011, and include the principle of ‘unjust enrichment’ and, now, the concept of ‘joint family ventures.’

 Understanding the law and trying to decide what is best to do in your situation may not be easy.
-It is recommended that you get advice from a lawyer if you are going to apply to the court to divide common law property.
+It is always recommended you obtain legal advice.
+Click here for information about legal support and advice options in Nova Scotia, including no and low-cost services.

 Unjust enrichment is a legal principle.
 It describes a situation where there is a benefit gained by one common law partner at the expense of the other common law partner and where there is no legal reason for this benefit to have happened.
 Unlike married spouses, common law partners must prove their entitlement to share the assets owned by the other partner.
 Unjust enrichment is a way of proving this entitlement if the facts of the case can show that it happened.

-The law about unjust enrichment is complicated and changed in 2011.
-The law now says that the person asking for compensation based on unjust enrichment must show that:
+One basis for an unjust enrichment claim is the concept of ‘joint family venture.’
+The person asking for compensation based on unjust enrichment must show that:

 - there was a ‘joint family venture’